MamidalaV/Mission-to-Mars/README.md

 # Mission-to-Mars

-# PURPOSE: The purpose of this project is to create a web application using webscraping logics by extracting various bits of information on planet Mars from different websites.
+# PURPOSE: The purpose of this project is to create a web application, that is mobile responsive, using webscraping logics by extracting various bits of information on planet Mars from different websites.

 ### Using Splinter and BeautifulSoup libraries in Python:
 - The html code of "https://redplanetscience.com/" is accessed and the title and headline of the latest article is scraped.